 This is a large single nave church with an ambulatory on two sides (south and west), located above the village of Zhibiani in the Ushguli community.
-Built in the 10th century, the church stands out for its architectural form and the decoration of its eastern façade.
-The interior is adorned with murals from different periods—the first layer dates back to the 10th century, while the second layer (including the interior of the ambulatory) belongs to the 13th century.
+Built in the 10th century, the church is remarkable for its architectural forms and the decoration of its eastern façade.
+The interior is adorned with murals from different periods, the first layer dates back to the 10th century, while the second layer (including the interior of the ambulatory) belongs to the 13th century.

-The first layer of murals in Zhibiani is among the most important examples of early Svanetian wall painting.
-Notably, in addition to the murals that once fully decorated the interior, a lower layer of contemporary chancel (chancel screen) painting has also survived—one of the earliest examples of chancel decoration in Svaneti.
+The first layer murals in Zhibiani are among the most important examples of early Svaneti wall painting.
+It should be noted that, apart from the murals that once fully decorated the interior, a lower layer of contemporary chancel-barrier painting is also preserved - one of the earliest examples of chancel-barrier painted decorations in Svaneti.

-Similar to the chancel painting, the church’s original murals have reached us in a heavily damaged and fragmentary state.
-Nonetheless, the preserved portions provide valuable insight into the creative explorations and artistic objectives of early Svanetian painters.
-Especially noteworthy are the expressiveness of the figures, their emotional impact, the generally vibrant color palette, and the decorative quality typical of the period—evident, for instance, in the way “pearls” adorn not only the halos but also the cross on which Christ is crucified.
+Similar to the chancel-barrier painting, the church’s initial murals have reached us in a heavily damaged and fragmentary state.
+Nonetheless, the preserved portions provide valuable insight into the creative strivings discernible on the initial stage of development of Svaneti school and artistic objectives and approaches of the painters.
+Especially noteworthy are the expressiveness of the figures, their emotional impact, the bright color, gamut and the general decorativeness typical of the period - evident, for instance, in the way “pearls” adorn not only the halos but also the cross on which Christ is crucified.

 | Location | The church is located at the outskirts of the village Zhibiani set on the hill, dominating over Ushguli settlement. |